 Annex 9 requires contracting parties to:

-- Comply with the relevant provisions of the International Health Regulations 2005
+- comply with the relevant provisions on the International Health Regulations 2005

 It also contains provisions for:

-Annex 11 (Air Traffic Services) and Annex 14 (Aerodromes) require air traffic services and aerodromes to establish contingency planning or aerodrome emergency plans in preparation for public health emergencies of international concern.
+Annex 11 (Air Traffic Services) and Annex 14 (Aerodomes) require air traffic services and aerodromes to establish contingency planning or aerodrome emergency plans in preparation for public health emergencies of international concern.

 ICAO guidelines to manage communicable disease risks

 The ICAO has developed Guidelines for States to assist with planning for diseases that could cause a public health emergency.
-The guidelines were written in association with the World Health Organization, the Centers for Disease Control and Prevention, the International Air Transport Association, and the Airports Council International.
-They are based on the on the requirements of the International Health Regulations 2005.
+The guidelines were written in association with the World Health Organization, the Centres for Disease Control and Prevention, the International Air Transport Association, and the Airports Council International.
+They are based on the requirements of the International Health Regulations 2005.

 While being written in response to the outbreak of aviation influenza, the guidelines are generic, applicable to many communicable diseases.
 They will continue to be modified as more is learnt about preparedness planning, and the behaviour of relevant infectious agents.

 Based on these, more detailed guidelines specific to airport operators and airlines have been developed.
-This can be read on the International Air Transport Association website.
+These can be read on the International Air Transport Association website.

 International Air Transport Association (IATA)

-IATA is a global industry association promoting safe, reliable, secure and economical air services.
-It represents around 230 airlines, or 93 percent of scheduled international air traffic.
+IATA is a global industry promoting safe, reliable, secure, and economical air services.
+It represents around 230 airlines, or 93 per cent of scheduled international air traffic.